Joshuailuma/zkSNARK-circuit/README.md

 # zkSNARK-circuit

-This project generates zero-knowledge circuits, proofs, and solidity verifiers to show the the logic that an input with variable a = 0 and b = 1 will result to an output of c = 0
+This project generates zero-knowledge circuits, proofs, and solidity verifiers to show the logic that an input with variable a = 0 and b = 1 will result to an output of c = 0

 ## Getting started
 The circuit is compiled and verified against a smart contract verifier